 Spotify isn't the only major brand tailoring content to its users based on their actions—plenty of others, like Amazon, Netflix, and Goodreads, use the same tactic to personalize their own content.

-The power of loyalty is apparent with major sports brand Nike, which uses interactive web content, pop-up shops, and even customizable shoes to drive user engagement.
+The power of loyalty is apparent with major sports brand Nike, which uses interactive web content, pop-up shops, and even customizable shoes to drive consumer engagement.

 According to a Gartner report, these marketing efforts allow Nike to go beyond traditional reward programs and get loyal customers willing to increase their activewear spending considerably for the sake of their favorite brand.
 Hence, Nike's impressive ranking on the MBLM top 10 list for customer intimacy—and skyrocketing profits since the brand first adopted this revolutionary approach.